kubevirt/community/design-proposals/dynamic-primary-pod-nic-name.md

 - There is no K8s API to name the pod's primary NIC
 - There is no Multus API or config to name the pod's primary NIC

+# Appendix B - Extending support for iface change

+An advanced scenario in which during a migration, the pod interface name changes between the source and target, is an edge case which we have intentionally not treated (mentioned as non-goal).

+However, concerns have been raised about a future change that might require a re-evaluation of the limitation, allowing such name changes.

+Therefore, a possible solution is outlined here, showing that it is possible to extend this proposal and add such support.

+## Solution

+The suggested solution is based on the VMI [migration status](https://kubevirt.io/user-guide/compute/live_migration/#migration-status).

+A new field may be added to the migration status, indicating the target pod interface name.
+The Migration controller can update the field based on the target pod network-status annotation.

+On the source, the virt-handler and virt-launcher components will continue consuming the interface status field while on the target, they will consume the migration status information.

+The solution can be applied to a future release and does not require special preparation on the source release.

+> **Note**: This optional extension brings a level of complexity which Kubevirt
+> prefers to avoid.
+Therefore, unless a very strong reasoning is presented, this
+> option is not planned to be added.